-In 2010, residents of Chinese ethnicity constituted the largest single ethnic minority group in San Francisco at 21.4% of the population; the other Asian groups are Filipinos (4.5%), Vietnamese (1.6%), Japanese (1.3%), Asian Indians (1.2%), Koreans (1.2%), Thais (0.3%),

-Burmese (0.2%), Cambodians (0.2%), and Indonesians, Laotians, and Mongolians make up less than 0.1% of the city's population.^[12] The population of Chinese ancestry is most heavily concentrated in Chinatown, Sunset District, and Richmond District, whereas Filipinos are most concentrated in the Crocker-Amazon (which is contiguous with the Filipino community of Daly City, which has one of the highest concentrations of Filipinos in North America), as well as in South of Market.
+In 2010, residents of Chinese ethnicity constituted the largest single ethnic minority group in San Francisco at 21.2% of the population; the other Asian groups are Filipinos (4.4%), Vietnamese (1.7%), Japanese (1.3%), Asian Indians (1.9%), Koreans (1.2%), along with smaller populations of Thais, Burmese, Cambodians and Indonesians, among others.
+The population of Chinese ancestry is most heavily concentrated in Chinatown, Sunset District, and Richmond District, whereas Filipinos are most concentrated in the Crocker-Amazon (which is contiguous with the Filipino community of Daly City, which has one of the highest concentrations of Filipinos in North America), as well as in South of Market.
 (US Census 2010)

 After declining in the 1970s and 1980s, the Filipino community in the city has experienced a significant resurgence.
 The San Francisco Bay Area is home to over 382,950 Filipino Americans, one of the largest communities of Filipinos outside of the Philippines.
 The Tenderloin District is home to a large portion of the city's Vietnamese population as well as businesses and restaurants, which is known as the city's Little Saigon.
 Koreans and Japanese have a large presence in the Western Addition, which is where the city's Japantown is located.
-The Pacific Islander population is 0.4% (0.8% including those with partial ancestry).
+The Pacific Islander population is 0.4% (0.7% including those with partial ancestry).
 Over half of the Pacific Islander population is of Samoan descent, with residence in the Bayview-Hunters Point and Visitation Valley areas; Pacific Islanders make up more than three percent of the population in both communities.
 (US Census Bureau 2010)